I am pretty sure after reading the title you must be wondering how talent acquisition chatbot works for hiring candidates.

 -And last but definitely not least, the name of the applicant.

-From here onwards, you will be able to check each applicants responses to your form fields.
+From here onward, you will be able to check each applicants responses to your form fields.

 Check if their profile is upto the par with position and mark eligible and non-eligible against each!